rblack42/ACCweb.cosc2325/Appendix/Tools/SourceCodeControl/Git/GitIntro.rst

     your own project name for that last part.
 GitHub_ adds `.git` to repository names on their system.

-    Also note that ``-u`` on the `push` commnd.
-You only do this one thime, the first time you push your code to the server.
-Afterthat, eave off that option.
+    Also note that ``-u`` on the `push` command.
+You only do this one time, the first time you push your code to the server.
+After that, eave off that option.

 Once these commands complete, your local :term:`working copy` knows exactly